 \section{Introduction}

-Automatic summarization aims to identify the {\em most important} information in input documents and produce a concise summary to save a reader's time and effort \citep{nenkova2011automatic}.
-Thanks to recent advances in large-scale language models, automatic summarization is increasingly used to mitigate the ever-growing information overload, for news \citep{zhang_pegasus_2020,el-kassas_automatic_2021}, scientific articles \citep{cachola2020tldr}, and most recently Google Docs \cite{googledocs}.
+Automatic summarization aims to identify the {\em most important} information in input documents and produce a concise summary to save readers time and effort \citep{nenkova2011automatic}.
+However, the pursuit of efficiency may come with undesired biases, especially in a political context.
+Bias of a political nature can contribute to issues like polarization and misinformation.
+It is also subjective and difficult to tell on the basis of a single article.

-However, the pursuit of efficiency may come with undesired biases, especially in the political context.
-We point out the resemblance between selecting the {\em most important} information in the summarization process and the well-recognized phenomenon, media framing, where media outlets selectively report aspects of an issue or quotes of politicians \citep{entman1993framing,chong2007theory}.
-A relevant example is the framing of ``Obamacare'' vs. the Affordable Care Act \citep{Hopper2015ObamacareTN}.
-Although the selection process by media outlets has received substantial attention in computational research \citep{niculae_quotus_2015,tan+peng+smith:18,guo_measuring_2022}, the political bias of summarization models remains relatively unknown.

 In this work, we conduct the first empirical study to examine the political bias of automatic summarizers based on large-scale pre-trained language models.
-In particular, we investigate the portrayal of politicians in automatically generated summaries through an entity replacement experiment design. \figref{fig:intro} shows an example: given a news article about Joe Biden, we replace all occurrences of Joe Biden's name with that of Donald Trump and examine the differences between the summary of the original article and that of the replaced article.
+We investigate the portrayal of politicians in automatically generated summaries through an entity replacement experiment design; the advantage of this setup is the ability to control for the content of the source document. \figref{fig:intro} shows an example: given a news article about Joe Biden, we replace all occurrences of Biden's name with that of Donald Trump and examine the differences between the summary of the original article and that of the replaced article.